JackCrusoe47/CR3BP-Low-Thrust-Direct-Transcription-Solver/README.md

 ## Limitation / Issues

+* No automated mesh refinment strategy is implemented.
 * No direct access to LGL interpolation outside solver.
-* No easy way to add user-defined constraints (eg: periodicity)
+* No easy way to add user-defined constraints (eg: periodicity).
-* Optimization issues with some sparse matrix operations
+* Optimization issues with some sparse matrix operations.
-* Time fixed flag is buggy
+* Time fixed flag is buggy.
-* No inequality constraints for feasible transcription solver
+* No inequality constraints for feasible transcription solver.
-* Small part of the code is built with modularity in mind, others are tailored for CR3BP+low-thrust
+* Small part of the code is built with modularity in mind, others are tailored for CR3BP+low-thrust.

 ## References